North America Nebula NGC 7000

 Histogram Transform

-In PixInsight, lets click the monitor with the nuke symbol to remove our screen stretch
+In PixInsight, click the monitor icon with the nuclear symbol to reset the screen stretch.

 Curves Transformations

-Typically with my Triad data on my 2600MC pro, I like to start with an S-CURVE to drop the brightness down of the background and enhance the brightness of the foreground.
-Something like this.
+For my Triad data on the 2600MC Pro, I usually begin with an S-Curve to reduce the background brightness and boost the foreground brightness, like this.

 So really, for now, That’s a wrap.